digitalsadhu/loopback-component-jsonapi/README.md

 - Type: `boolean|array`
 - Default: `false`

-## Custom remote
+## Custom remote methods

-### `jsonapi` remote options
+### `jsonapi` remote method options
-Sometime you need to control if custom remote should be serialized or not.
-**By default a custom remote will NOT be handled by JSONApi.**

-To enabled/disable JSONApi for specific remotes, you have multiple solutions:
+Sometimes you need to be able to control when a custom remote method should be handled by the component.
+By default, `loopback-component-jsonapi` will not handle (serialize or deserialize) custom remote methods.
+In order to tell the component to handle a custom remote method, you have the following options (In priority order):

-1. Use `jsonapi` remote option
+1. Set `jsonapi` to `true` when defining a custom remote method.
-2. Use `exlude` on component options (see above)
+2. Add the methods name to the component's `exclude` array setting. (see above)
-3. Use `include` on component options (see above)
+3. Add the methods name to the component's `include` array setting. (see above)
-4. Use `handleCustomRemote` on component options (see above)
+4. Set `handleCustomRemoteMethods` to `true` in the component's settings. (see above)

-**This option has precedence** and it forces the remote to BE or to NOT BE deserialized/serialized by JSONApi.
+This option takes precedence and sets the component to handle or not handle the custom remote method.

 #### examples
 ```js